GeekBoySupreme/Cloud-Vision-Demo/README.md

-# Cloud-Vision-Demo
+#Google Cloud Vision API with Node.js

-This is a basic demo of how to set up a basic demo of Google Cloud Vision API with Node.js
+This is a example of using the Cloud Vision API with Node.js

-Insert your Project IDs and Keys, install the Dependancies and you're good to go.